≡ Menu

 Mortality and Interest Rates

-The two most important factors used to determine insurance premium rates are mortality and interest rates.
+The two most important factors in determining insurance premium rates are mortality and interest rates.

-Mortality focuses on the life expectancy of an insured – essentially, the lower the life expectancy, the higher the insurance premium.
+Mortality focuses on an insured’s life expectancy – essentially, the lower the life expectancy, the higher the insurance premium.

 The interest rate earned by the insurance company on the premiums it receives also plays into the rate-making process.

-Another factor that is considered is the expense of running the insurance company, including administrative costs, office rent, etc.
+Another factor to consider is the expense of running the insurance company, including administrative costs, office rent, etc.

-Insurance companies take these factors into account to come up with an estimate as to how much they are likely to pay in claims in any given year and how much they should charge in the form of life insurance premiums to those purchasing polices.
+Insurance companies consider these factors to estimate how much they are likely to pay in claims in any given year and how much they should charge in the form of life insurance premiums to those purchasing policies.

 Your Health and Lifestyle

-Insurance companies also consider your individual physical condition and your lifestyle when pricing a policy.
+Insurance companies also consider your physical condition and lifestyle when pricing a policy.

-If you are in good shape it will help you get the lowest possible life insurance premium rates.
+It will help you get the lowest possible life insurance premium rates if you are in good shape.

 Your health rate will fall into one of these categories: